 1. The Lord’s reign is universal.

 God’s reign is universal.
-Therefore, we are commanded to tell the news of him to all peoples.
-It’s in our proclaiming—in the gospel’s advance—that God gathers his people to himself and extends the triumph of his goodness and power.
+Therefore, we are commanded to tell the news of Him to all peoples.
+It’s in our proclaiming—in the gospel’s advance—that God gathers his people to Himself and extends the triumph of His goodness and power.

 2. The Lord’s reign grounds our most basic security.

 The declaration “The Lord reigns!” is followed by two supporting ideas in verse 10.
-First, elaborating the meaning of his reign, we are told that “the world is established; it shall never be moved.”
-Essentially, because the Lord reigns the earth is not going to spin out of orbit.
+First, elaborating the meaning of His reign, we are told that “the world is established; it shall never be moved.”
+Essentially, because the Lord reigns, the earth is not going to spin out of orbit.
 It’s not carelessly vulnerable to apocalyptic meteors crashing into it and wiping everything out.
 This has never happened.
 The earth is still here.
 We are proof of that.